larry-herz/tf_module-helper/README.md

 copy the file to a directory in the machine's path (such as /usr/local/bin on a Mac or Linux.) or add the loation of the file to the machine's path.

-Prefer using the naming convention listed in the Terraform docs for publishing modules on the public registry, using the `terraform-<provider>-<name>` naming convention
+Prefer using the naming convention listed in the Terraform docs for publishing modules on the public registry, using the `<provider>-<name>` naming convention (i.e. `azurerm-network`)